The three different types of CRM and what they offer

 Feedback from support can be used proactively by the marketing team to connect with targeted customers, relating to certain products.
 Without the collaborative CRM this would generally not happen as data is not often shared and losses can occur as well as damage to customer relationships.
 The overall aim is to improve the customer experience, improving loyalty and boosting sales.

-Example: A customer buys a new car and then has a problem with it.
-The customer service department liaise with the technical and the data is fed into the system.
+Example: a customer buys a new car and then has a problem with it.
+The customer service department liaises with the technical and the data is fed into the system.
 The department that sold the car can communicate with the buyer, making sure their problem does not manifest into a lost customer, also taking the time to ensure that their problem is rectified correctly and they are made aware of offers and deals particularly suitable to them i.e. warranty cover etc.

 Different types of CRM come equipped with different features and applications.
 Before you implement your CRM, make sure to decide your future strategy and purchase the one most suited to your business needs.